 Once you hire Munley Law Attorneys as your Allentown motorcycle accident lawyer, our team will gather all the evidence, speak with medical experts and collision reconstructionists, and negotiate with your insurance company to make sure you receive a fair offer.
 Most claims will end in a settlement; however, we will represent you in court if a settlement can’t be reached.
 With the evidence we collected, we’ll be able to prove fault in a court of law so you receive the justice that you deserve.

 The most important thing to remember in these accidents is never to admit fault.
-Even if you feel that your actions caused the collision, do not say that you were at fault to the other party, to the police, and especially to the insurer.
+Even if you feel that your actions caused the collision, do not say that you were at fault to the other party, to the police, and especially not to the insurer.
 What you say will affect your settlement later on.
 Instead, let the facts tell the story and rely on your Allentown motorcycle accident lawyers at Munley Law Personal Injury Attorneys to handle your claim.

-Once you contact the knowledgeable Allentown motorcycle accident attorneys at Munley Law Personal Injury Attorneys, we will start the process of obtaining the compensation you require to pay for your medical expenses and other damages.
-During your free consultation, we will examine your case and make an estimation of how much it’s worth and provide you legal advice on what your next steps should be.
+During your free consultation, we will examine your case and make a value estimation of how much it’s worth and provide you with legal advice on what your next steps should be.
 If you decide to retain us to represent you, we will take care of everything from that point on so you can concentrate on recovering from your injuries while we pursue the financial compensation you are entitled to.

 Our Allentown motorcycle accident attorneys will assist you in bringing a personal injury case to obtain compensation for: